vinitraj10/Erail/README.md

 ## Erail

 # Client Setup
-<p>You first need to install Node-Js in your system so that you can use npm</p>
+You first need to install Node-Js in your system so that you can use npm
 ```
 cd client
 ```